Violent clashes and businesses attacked amid anti-immigration protest in Belfast

 A stand-off continued for some time, with further missiles being thrown.

-Officers were seen arresting one man and an ambulance treated one person who was injured.
+Officers were seen making an arrest and an ambulance treated one person who was injured.

 Social media posts during the week had suggested the anti-immigration protest would then move towards the city’s Islamic Centre.